gellston/ConvMVVM/README.md

 ConvMVVM
 =======================
-ConvMVVM is free MVVM library for WPF inspired by Community Toolkit library and Prism frameworks.
+ConvMVVM (Convergence MVVM) is free MVVM library for WPF inspired by Community Toolkit library and Prism frameworks.